 - IT WON'T BE YOUR FAULT.
 If you build your site based on standards and good HTML & CSS, then it won't be your fault if your site doesn't work with a particular browser.

 - PROTECT YOUR REPUTATION.
 If anyone looks at or validates your HTML or CSS, then you'll have more confidence in what they see.
 They'll know that you know what you're doing and that you care about giving a good impression with your website.

 - AVOID UGLY PAGES.
 Problems such as "ugly" pages caused by poor HTML constantly drive visitors away from websites.
 Do you want your website to be one that customers will leave because of poor quality?

 - THINK IT'S ALREADY GOOD?
 If you think that your HTML is good the way it is and that you don't need to check it (as many people think), then let CSE HTML Validator check your HTML to prove that you're right.
 Chances are that you'll be surprised and that your HTML has room for improvement.

 - BE STANDARDS COMPLIANT.
-Browsers are becoming more standards compliant, and it is becoming increasingly necessary and important to write valid and standards compliant HTML.
+Because browsers have become more standards compliant, it has become more important to write valid, standards compliant HTML.
 CSE HTML Validator will help alert you to HTML that is not standards compliant and that may cause viewing problems for visitors.